 TEACH YOUR STUDENTS TO ANTICIPATE THE STRUCTURE OF THE TEXT

 Kids like to know what to expect.
-This preference transfers easily to their reading and is the simplest way to reinforce the parts of the plot structure while preparing the students for their reading.
+You can reinforce the parts of the plot structure by preparing the students for their reading.

 SEQUENCING – GO BEYOND PUTTING THE EVENTS IN ORDER

 Sequencing the plot’s main events should be the first step in our sequencing lessons.
-We then need to help our students dig deeper into the text and analyze how the events influence future events and help develop the plot.
+Then we need to help our students dig deeper by analyzing how the events influence and help develop the plot.

 My favorite way to introduce the concept that the plot’s main events influence each other is by removing an event from a sequencing graphic organizer and asking, “How would the story be different if this event never happened?”
 This gets the kids thinking and discussing how that event led to the problem, resolution, lesson, etc. Once students grasp the basic understanding of why particular events are important to the story, you can have analytical discussions of how the events work together to develop the plot structure of the story.